breser/git2consul/README.md

 }
 ```

+This feature will only work with **annotated tags**. `man git-tag` for more information about annotated tags

 ##### common_properties (default: undefined)

 a `common_properties` is a repo-level option instructing git2consul to inject common/shared properties as variables into other .properties files.